unikraft/unikraft/README.md

 ## Getting Started

-The fastest way to get started configuring, building and deploying Unikraft unikernels is to use our companion tool, [**kraft**][kraft].
+The fastest way to get started configuring, building and deploying Unikraft unikernels is to use our companion tool, [**kraftkit**][kraftkit].

-With kraft installed, you can download Unikraft components, configure your unikernel to your needs, build it and run it -- there's no need to be an expert!
+With `kraft` installed, you can download Unikraft components, configure your unikernel to your needs, build it and run it -- there's no need to be an expert!

 ## Contributing